Bast-94/NLP-2023/README.md

 # Introduction to NLP 01
-# Lab 02 by François Soulier, Raphael Benaim and Bastien Hoorelbeke
+# Lab 02 by François Soulier, Raphael Bennaim and Bastien Hoorelbeke
 ## Short description of the project
 This project involves coding a sentiment classifier on the IMDB sentiment dataset.
 It is divided in three main parts:
-* Pre processing data: getting the data and remove unuseful features in order to work on clean data.
+* Pre-processing data: getting the data and remove unuseful features in order to work on clean data.
-* Naive Bayes Classifier: Implementation of a classifier based on conditional probabilities and an other one which is using sickit-learn.
+* Naive Bayes Classifier: Implementation of a classifier based on conditional probabilities and another one which is using sickit-learn.
 * Stemming and Lemmatization: Adding stemming or lemmatization to the pretreatment.
 ## Description of the file/module architecture
  * [Lab02.ipynb](./Lab02.ipynb): Main note book